dnmfarrell/berrybrew/README.md

 You can also [Compile your own](https://github.com/stevieb9/berrybrew/blob/master/doc/Compile%20Your%20Own.md) installation.

+## Configuration

+Skip this configuration section if you've installed `berrybrew` using the self-extracting MSI installer.

 See [Configure Root Directory](https://github.com/stevieb9/berrybrew#configure-root-directory) if you wish to change the default location that your Perl installations